Durgaprasad1999v/Paytm_Automation/README.md

 5.Select Date
 6.Click On Search Flights
 7.Select a Flight from the list
+8.Login through QR Code
-8.Return the details of the flight
+9.Enter the Passenger details
+10.return all the meals.